ZGWzzu/CAWANet/README.md

 ```

 # Usage
 We divided the test code for the three data sets into test_NEU.py, test_MSD.py, and test_MT.py.
-We set the parameters for each data set in the corresponding py file, just download the corresponding data set, and then put the data set in the /CAWANet/ directory.
-Then just run python test_MSD.py
-We divided the test code for the three data sets into test_NEU.py, test_MSD.py, and test_MT.py.
 We set the parameters for each data set in the corresponding py file and just do the following to run it:
 1. Download the appropriate data set and place the data set in the /CAWANet/ directory.
 2. Download the weight files for the corresponding data set, and then place the weight files in the /CAWANet/ directory.